AntoineD/docstring-inheritance/README.md

 In addition to the inheritance behavior described [above](#sections-with-items):
 - the arguments not existing in the inheritor signature are removed,
 - the arguments are sorted according the inheritor signature,
-- the arguments with no descriptions are provided with a dummy description.
+- the arguments with no description are provided with a dummy description.

 ```python
 from docstring_inheritance import GoogleDocstringInheritanceMeta